 This easy hike from Vashisht will lead you to one of the best waterfalls in the area and, from here, you can get some incredible views as well.

 A lot of companies seem to advertise that you need to pay to go on this trek with a guide.
 But, it’s easy to go self-guided as well and it won’t cost you a penny.

 Here is my complete Jogini Falls Manali Trek guide with detailed directions and everything you need to know before you go!

 What is Jogini Falls?

-The area, river and forest around the waterfall is seen as sacred due to it being a place where one of the Shakti Peethas fell.
+The area, river, and forest around the waterfall are seen as sacred due to it being a place where one of the Shakti Peethas fell.
 Making it a place of Feminine Power.

 If you’re unfamiliar with Shakti Peethas, they are considered holy places to Hindus.

 According to sacred Hindu texts, a Shakti Peetha is a place where Lord Shiva’s Wife’s body fell.
 She was called Sati and, when she died, Shiva could not stop mourning her.

 He carried her body around endlessly and started to perform his ‘Rudra Tandava’ or dance of destruction.
 He was causing havoc in the process and threatened to destroy the Earth.